AmbroseShallet/Kubernetes_Shallet/Minikube/README.md

 Start minikube

-switch to ubuntu user because docker driver should not be used with root privileges. minikube start -driver=docker
+switch to ubuntu user because docker driver should not be used with root privileges.
+Give full permission to /var/docker/docker.sock if getting permission related error. minikube start -driver=docker